artbrock/holochain_docs/Holochain-Development-Introduction.md

     > * Downloaded the holochain skeleton app from https://github.com/metacurrency/holoSkel

 ## Build developer image
-1. Pick a name for your new chat app.
-Lets call it myHolochainApp.
-2. Create a developer image of your app to use for testing.
+1. Create a developer image of your app to use for testing.

     ```bash
     $ #build a docker image of the app